PowerPCFan/PSParseIni/README.md

 # PSParseIni

-An .ini file parser for PowerShell
+An extremely simple .ini file parser for PowerShell.
+Uses basic code to convert the file into a hashtable that can be easily manipulated within PowerShell.